Valdosta, Georgia Therapists

 Access to Mental Health Care in Valdosta, Georgia

 Several counties in southern Georgia, including Lowndes, have been designated mental health professional shortage areas by the Georgia Department of Community Health.
-This has been determined on the basis of the ratio between county residents and mental health providers: the higher the ratio, the greater the shortage.
+This has been determined based on the ratio between county residents and mental health providers: the higher the ratio, the greater the shortage.
 The resident-to-provider ratio in Lowndes County is 720 to one.
 This is significantly better than nearby counties of Brooks (15,420 to one), Lanier (10,370 to one), and Clinch (6,830 to one) and slightly better than the statewide ratio of 850 residents for every one mental health provider.